skeeto/w64devkit/README.md

 very brittle][fpending].
 Besides all that, Emacs is *huge* and including it would triple the size of the distribution.
 So Emacs will not be included.

-The distribution incidentally includes some man pages, and BusyBox includes an implementation of `man`.
-However it has external dependencies on `nroff` and `tbl`.
-I have not found a suitable implementation of these tools.

 Since the build environment is so stable and predicable, it would be great for the .zip to be reproducible, i.e. builds by different people